-Jasmine Lin (they/them) is a multidisciplinary artist who graduated magna cum laude from UCLA in 2017 with a B.A. in Communications Studies.
-Upon graduating, Jasmine studied at Jiaotong University in Shanghai and led the Events & Education Department at MoCA Shanghai as a UCLA Confucius Institute China Arts Postgraduate Fellow.
-As of 2020, Jasmine is a dancer represented by Bloc Talent Agency, an artist-in-residence at NAVEL LA, and a Women Excel Project filmmaker grantee.
+Jas Lin (they/them) is a multidisciplinary artist who graduated magna cum laude from UCLA in 2017 with a B.A. in Communications Studies.
+Upon graduating, they studied at Jiaotong University in Shanghai and led the Events & Education Department at MoCA Shanghai as a UCLA Confucius Institute China Arts Postgraduate Fellow.
+As of 2021, Jas is a performance artist and movement director working on film and live performance projects internationally.

-Jasmine’s artistic practice is a life-long process of un-learning and, in turn, un-teaching oppressive, Othering, and superficial ways of moving, being, sensing, and knowing.
+Jas’ artistic practice is a life-long process of un-learning and, in turn, un-teaching oppressive, Othering, and superficial ways of moving, being, sensing, and knowing.
 They are invested in the possibilities of socially engaged dance and accessible movement intersecting with sustainable activism and community-building.
-Jasmine’s choreographies and films have been shared and featured at distinguished institutions and spaces around the world, including the British Museum, REDCAT Theater, Highways Performance Space, The V&A, Kassel Dokfest, and Power Station of Art Shanghai.
+Lin stages exorcisms for purging choreographies of the learned body and shutting down internal and external surveillance cameras that suggest there is a Proper way to move through the world.
+Their choreographies and films have been shared and featured at distinguished institutions and spaces around the world, including the British Museum, REDCAT Theater, Highways Performance Space, The V&A, Kassel Dokfest, and Power Station of Art Shanghai.

 Years after graduating, the Norma J. Ehrlich Scholarship continues to gift Jasmine a consistently inspiring and caring community.
 Jasmine is immensely grateful for Craig’s generosity and commitment.